-This month we are endeared with the era’s musical charm of Charlie Zahn.
-Charlie has not been with for several years and I am sure the musical event will be the year’s ultimate event.
-For the 2013-2014 campaign year, Ed Root is organizing the brush cutting at Gettysburg park.
+This month we are endeared with the Bill Cannon’s talk on “A Sword in the Attic”.
+Bill will cover the “Search for Lt.
+Col. Thomas Hall of the 121st PA”, which highlights Bill’s quest to discover the history of the ceremonial sword he found in his attic.
+Remember that for the 2013-2014 campaign year, Ed Root has organize the brush cutting at Gettysburg park for Saturday, April 26th.
 Also this year, we will be looking at the Civil War Trust’s Antietam Campaign and the four battlefields in Virginia that need 318 acres preserved (http://www.civilwar.org/battlefields/antietam/antietam-2013/).

 Brush cutting at Gettysburg NMP Saturday April 26

-So save the date which is Saturday, April 26, 2014.
-With five month’s notice we will hopefully have no prior commitment issues!
+So save the date: Saturday, April 26, 2014.
 Sign up at any meeting or email Ed Root at email@example.com.
-More details on logistics and program will be forthcoming.
+More details on logistics and program will be forthcoming in the April newsletter.